A categorification of combinatorial Auslander-Reiten quivers: Meshes and distinguished triangles

 \begin{cor} Let $[\bm{i}]$ be a commutation class of reduced words for $w_0$.
 For $x \in (\widehat{\Upsilon}_{[\bm{i}]})_0 = \widehat{\mathsf{R}}$, we have

 where $\pi: \widehat{\mathsf{R}} \longrightarrow \mathsf{R}$ denotes the projection onto the first coordinate. \end{cor}

 \begin{proof} Let $M \in \R([\bm{i}])$ be the indecomposable object of coordinate $x$.
-After choosing an anti-compatible reading for $V_{[\bm{i}]}(M)$, we obtain the formula by summing the relations in $K_0(\pvd(\Pi_Q))$ induced by the distinguished triangles from Theorem \ref{thm:mesh gives rise to triangles}. \end{proof}
+After choosing an anticompatible reading for $V_{[\bm{i}]}(M)$, we obtain the formula by summing the relations in $K_0(\pvd(\Pi_Q))$ induced by the distinguished triangles from Theorem \ref{thm:mesh gives rise to triangles}. \end{proof}

 \begin{remark} When $[\bm{i}]$ is a commutation class coming from a Q-datum for $\mathfrak{g}$, the formula above specializes to the $\mathfrak{g}$-additive property of \cite{FujitaOh} (see Theorem \ref{thm:g-additive property}).
-For general $[\bm{i}]$, this is a new result as far as we know. \end{remark}
+For general $[\bm{i}]$, this result was already implicit in the literature.
+Indeed, by considering the subword of $\bm{i}$ corresponding to a given mesh, one obtains from \cite[Theorem 4.25]{KashiwaraKimOhPark} a nonsplit exact sequence between certain modules over a quantum affine algebra, known as a generalized T-system.
+These modules must belong to the same block in the block decomposition of the category of finite-dimensional integrable modules over this algebra (see \cite{KKOPSimplyLacedRootSystems}), which yields the equality in Corollary \ref{cor:generalized g-additive property}.
+Similarly, one can use the recent paper \cite{KashiwaraKimOhParkIII} to extend the above result to words that are not necessarily reduced. \end{remark}

 We end this section with an application to frieze patterns.
 We say that a function $f: (\widehat{\Upsilon}_{[\bm{i}]})_0 \to \Z$ is an \emph{additive frieze on} $\widehat{\Upsilon}_{[\bm{i}]}$ if it satisfies the relation